dorny/paths-filter/README.md

     # Enables listing of files matching the filter:
     #   'none'  - Disables listing of matching files (default).
     #   'csv'   - Coma separated list of filenames.
-    #             If needed it uses double quotes to wrap filename with unsafe characters.
+    #             If needed, it uses double quotes to wrap filename with unsafe characters.
-    #   'json'  - Matching files paths are formatted as JSON array.
+    #   'json'  - File paths are formatted as JSON array.
-    #   'shell' - Space delimited list usable as command line argument list in Linux shell.
+    #   'shell' - Space delimited list usable as command-line argument list in Linux shell.
-    #             If needed it uses single or double quotes to wrap filename with unsafe characters.
+    #             If needed, it uses single or double quotes to wrap filename with unsafe characters.
-    #   'escape'- Space delimited list usable as command line argument list in Linux shell.
+    #   'escape'- Space delimited list usable as command-line argument list in Linux shell.
     #             Backslash escapes every potentially unsafe character.
     # Default: none
     list-files: ''